-Make sure to perform "05-280" and take off the process unit before the developer material is replaced.

-P.10-9 "10.7.1 Process unit"

-- (2) Take off the drum cleaner unit from the process unit so that only the developer unit will be left.

-- P.10-10 "10.7.2 Drum cleaner unit"
+- Make sure to perform "05-280" and take off the process unit before the developer material is replaced. - When installing the developer unit, make sure that the harness on the upper side of the unit does not touch the equipment. - When installing the developer unit, make sure that the harness on the front side is not caught in the drawer. - (1) Take off the Process unit.
+P.10-9 "10.7.1 Process unit" - (2) Take off the drum cleaner unit from the process unit so that only the developer unit will be left.
+P.10-11 "10.7.2 Drum cleaner unit"